pabloeltdev/.workenv/README.md

 `$ stow package`
 Example: `$ stow neovim`
-It will create symlinks in the to the packages in the home directory.
+It will create symlinks in the to the packages in the parent directory, use -t to set some other target directory.
 In order to setup all packages inside this repository you need to use the command as follow:
 `$ stow */`
-If you want to delete the symlinks, use -d option:
+If you want to delete the symlinks, use -D option:
-`$ stow -d */`
+`$ stow -D */`
 use the --verbose option to see whats is going on, and -n to simulate the operation without change anything.